Three times a week, we do our podcast, Verdict with Ted Cruz.

 Why should we be expected to trust any information coming from a place that's ruled by violence and anarchy?

-And until we can determine that the information that these individuals passport documents and visas and so on is really accurate, then why should we take any risk at all?
+And until we can determine that the information that these individuals' passport documents and visas and so on is really accurate, then why should we take any risk at all?

 We should err on the side of caution until we're able to verify its true identity.

-That's the simple part of sovereignty.
+That's part of sovereignty.

 Yeah.